sdrrv/AED_Projeto_G01/README.md

 ![alt text](https://i.imgflip.com/2adba8.jpg "A Meme a day, kepps the corona away")

-A Meme a day, keeps the corona away
+A Meme a day, keeps the corona away.